Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 Jamal Murray Insights vs. the Heat

-- The Heat are the second-best defensive squad in the NBA, giving up 109.8 points per game.
+- The Heat give up 109.8 points per game, second-ranked in the NBA.

-- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per game.
+- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.

-- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.
+- Looking at assists, the Heat are 14th in the league, allowing 25.6 per game.

 Jamal Murray vs. the Heat